kubernetes-sigs/krew/docs/DEVELOPER_GUIDE.md

 ### Automating the releasing of new version

-You can use github actions to publish new release of your krew plugin. `krew-release-bot` is a github action to automatically bump the version in `krew-index` repo.
+You can use Github Actions to publish new release of your Krew plugin.
+`krew-release-bot` is a github action to automatically bump the version in `krew-index` repo.
 Refer to the [documentation here](https://github.com/rajatjindal/krew-release-bot) for details.

 [index]: https://github.com/kubernetes-sigs/krew-index
 [plugins]: https://kubernetes.io/docs/tasks/extend-kubectl/kubectl-plugins/